Value-Based Prioritization: Why ROI Fails and AHP Works

 • Who shouts loudest

-This is the real problem value-based prioritisation is designed to solve — not by ranking projects in isolation, but by aligning prioritisation decisions to an explicit, shared definition of organisational value.
+This is the real problem value-based prioritization solves.
+Not by ranking projects in isolation, but by aligning decisions to a clear, shared definition of organizational value.

 Why AHP Is the Basis for Value-Based Prioritization

-Most organisations default to ROI and financial projections when prioritising.
+Most organizations default to ROI and financial projections when prioritizing.
 They’re familiar, measurable, and feel objective.
 In practice, they’re a weak foundation for strategic decisions.

 • Value gets over-simplified.
-Even commercial organisations care about more than short-term financial return — and public or service organisations even more so.
+Even commercial organizations care about more than short-term financial return, and public or service organizations even more so.

-• Strategy is implicit, not explicit.
-ROI acts as a hurdle rate, not a reflection of where the organisation is trying to go.
+• Strategy stays implicit.
+ROI acts as a hurdle rate, not a reflection of where the organization is trying to go.

 • Projections are fragile.
 The further out a project runs, the less reliable the numbers become.

-This is why value-based prioritisation needs a different decision structure.
+This is why value-based prioritization needs a different decision structure.
+One that makes trade-offs explicit instead of hiding them behind assumptions.

-Analytic Hierarchy Process (AHP) provides that structure.
-Not because it’s complex, but because it forces clarity where most portfolios rely on assumptions.
+Analytic Hierarchy Process (AHP) provides that structure by forcing clarity where most portfolios rely on assumptions.

 In practice, AHP works because it:

 • Forces real trade-offs.
-Executives must choose between competing priorities, rather than declaring everything important.
+Executives must choose between competing priorities, not declare everything important.

 • Reduces political noise.
-Confidence and volume give way to evidence and shared judgement.
+Confidence and volume give way to evidence and shared judgment.

-• Creates alignment, not consensus theatre.
+• Creates alignment, not consensus theater.
 Teams make better decisions when preferences are explicit and comparable.

 • Clarifies what “value” actually means.
 Ambiguous goals like “safety” or “customer impact” are defined before they’re debated.

 • Combines hard and soft factors.
-Financial return still matters — but alongside strategic fit, risk, and long-term impact.
+Financial return still matters, alongside strategic fit, risk, and long-term impact.

 What Usually Makes or Breaks an AHP-Based Approach

-When value-based prioritisation struggles, it’s rarely because of the maths.
-It’s usually because of how decisions are framed and owned.
+When value-based prioritization fails, it’s rarely the math.
+It’s almost always how decisions are framed and owned.

 • Leadership disengagement.
-If senior decision-makers don’t own the value definition, the model becomes decorative.
+If senior decision-makers don’t own the value definition, the model becomes window dressing.

 • Ambiguous criteria.
-Rushed or fuzzy definitions create debate later — when stakes are higher.
+Rushed or fuzzy definitions spark debate later, when the stakes are higher.

 • Over-engineering.
 Too many criteria or sub-criteria turn a decision tool into bureaucracy.

 • Predetermined outcomes.
-Using AHP to justify decisions already made destroys trust quickly.
+Using AHP to rubber-stamp decisions already made kills trust fast.

 • Tool-first thinking.
-Spreadsheets and templates can’t compensate for unclear decision logic.
+Spreadsheets and templates can’t fix unclear decision logic.

-This is why organisations that get the most value from AHP usually start by pressure-testing their value definitions and decision process — long before worrying about models, tools, or rollouts.
+This is why organizations that get the most from AHP start by pressure-testing their value definitions and decision process, long before worrying about models, tools, or rollouts.

 Does Value-Based Prioritization Really Save Time?

-At first glance, structured prioritisation can look slower than informal decision-making.
-In practice, it replaces repeated disagreement with durable alignment.
+At first glance, structured prioritization can look slower than informal decision-making.
+In reality, it replaces endless rehashing with durable alignment.

 • Value definitions last.
 Once agreed, they guide decisions for years.

-• Politics reduce.
-Fewer meetings spent re-litigating the same arguments.
+• Politics shrink.
+Fewer meetings spent re-litigating the same arguments again and again.

-• Obvious decisions stay obvious.
-Attention goes where trade-offs actually exist.
+• Obvious stays obvious.
+Attention goes where real trade-offs exist.

 • Overload drops.
 Starting less is often the fastest way to finish more.

-If this feels familiar, the issue usually isn’t execution — it’s that value decisions are being made implicitly rather than deliberately.
+If this sounds familiar, the problem usually isn’t execution.
+It’s that value decisions are happening implicitly instead of deliberately.

-Left unchecked, that gap quietly drives overload, political friction, and slow delivery — even in otherwise capable teams.
+Left unchecked, that gap quietly fuels overload, political friction, and slow delivery, even in otherwise capable teams.

-👉 Talk through your prioritisation challenge with a senior advisor
+👉 Talk through your prioritization challenge with a senior advisor

 No preparation.
 No portfolio data.
 No obligation.